manuelsh/end-to-end-talkbot/readme.md

-## Alzi Talkbot, a bot that listens to your voice and talks back to you./nProof of Concept.
+## Alzi Talkbot, a bot that listens to your voice and talks back to you.
+Proof of Concept.

-### Introduction

-This code tries to demonstrate the feasibility of a fully end to end voice interface chatbot in different languages, using current (as of November 2022) state of the art machine learning models publicly available.
+This code tries to demonstrate the feasibility of a fully end to end voice interface chatbot in different languages, **using current (as of November 2022) state of the art machine learning models publicly available**.

-It is able to understand human speech (directly talking to a microphone) and articulate answers, also with human voice, through the computer speakers.
+It is able to understand human speech (directly talking to a microphone) and articulate answers, also with human voice, through the speakers.

 It can hold conversation in several languages tested, such as English, Spanish, Italian, French and is able to understand Catalan.